 - Better Understand E-Mail Distribution and Connect Conversations.
 Certain e-discovery programs offer email threading tools and also permit users to view email paths.
 Specifically, the software creates diagrams or clusters of email communications to visually display communication routes and detail who is talking to whom.
 For instance, if an email is sent to one person and that person forwards the email to a different person, certain e-discovery platforms “connect the dots” by showing the email trail graphically.
 The fact that the email was forwarded to a third party may be overlooked if emails are reviewed in traditional one-by-one “linear” review.

 - Determine Which Documents are More Likely Than Others to be Relevant.
-Many e-discovery products now offer “technology assisted review” which utilizes artificial intelligence to analyze the content of the documents and rank or group them based on the likelihood they will be relevant to a case.
-Thus, if used correctly, review is more efficient because the review can be focused to those documents that have a higher likelihood of relevance.
+Many e-discovery products now offer “technology-assisted review” which utilizes artificial intelligence to analyze the content of the documents and rank or group them based on the likelihood they will be relevant to a case.
+Thus, if used correctly, the review is more efficient because the review can be focused on those documents that have a higher likelihood of relevance.

 With a little creativity, there are many uses for e-discovery software other than document review.
-In nearly every case, proper use of software will speed review and analysis.
+In nearly every case, proper use of the software will speed up review and analysis.
 We would love to discuss the benefits of e-discovery software with you and learn more about your document review projects.
-Call us at 800.971.2291 or drop us a line at firstname.lastname@example.org.
+Contact us now.